 The Canadian Senate has now passed the Cannabis Act and we are well on our way to legalized recreational marijuana use in Canada this October (2018).
-The bulk of responsibilities will fall on the shoulders of the both provincial and municipal governments to implement the rules and regulations for the sale, possession and consumption of recreational marijuana.
+The bulk of responsibilities will fall on the shoulders of both provincial and municipal governments to implement the rules and regulations for the sale, possession, and consumption of recreational marijuana.
 However, it is vital for employers, large and small, to also shoulder some responsibility for this new legislation by establishing comprehensive company policies for Cannabis in the workplace.
 Businesses that are preparing policies now will better manage the impact of legalized marijuana, ensuring safety for both the employees and the business.

 Recreational marijuana on the increase

 If you think this is not a big concern for your business, consider the following statistic: upon the Cannabis Act approval, the number of NEW adult recreational marijuana users is estimated to increase to 40 percent, up from 22 percent adult recreational marijuana users prior to the act.
-You may not have any recreational pot users on your work force right now, but it’s almost guaranteed some of your future hires will be.
+You may not have any recreational pot users on your workforce right now, but it’s almost guaranteed some of your future hires will be.

 Cannabis in the workplace

 Cannabis in the workplace could be considered an unfamiliar territory for many Canadian employers.
 According to a 2017 Human Resources Professional Association (HRPA) survey, only 11 percent of respondent companies have had to accommodate an employee that requires medical marijuana.
-Perhaps briefly examining medical marijuana in the workplace is good place to begin unpacking this week’s hottest topic in Canada.
+Perhaps briefly examining medical marijuana in the workplace is a good place to begin unpacking this week’s hottest topic in Canada.

 Duty to accommodate is a two way street